 - More than 500 staff across all connected companies

 - Either more than €100 million turnover OR more than €86 million in gross assets.

 To be eligible, you must be liable for UK corporate tax, and the expenditure you want to claim must be revenue in nature.
 The RDEC scheme does not allow you to claim for the cost of subcontracted-out R&D.

 Some SMEs can also claim under the RDEC scheme if:

 - State Aid has been applied for or received for the R&D project

 - A large company subcontracted the R&D

 You can claim R&D tax relief for your last two completed accounting periods.
-After two accounting periods, R&D undertaken can no longer be back claimed, so there’s no time like the present to begin the process of your R&D tax claim.
+After two accounting periods, the R&D undertaken can no longer be back claimed, so there’s no time like the present to begin the process of your R&D tax claim.